MicrosoftDocs/security/security-docs/engineering/threat-modeling-with-dev-ops.md

-description: Reflections on how it is possible to adopt Threat Modeling more effectively and efficiently, integrating it with modern DevOps methodologies and tools, and focusing on the value provided to all the various actors involved with the Software Development Lifecycle. ms.date: 11/07/2022 ms.service: security ms.author: simonec73, aionic, limbic, rafapazos
+description: Reflections on how it is possible to adopt Threat Modeling more effectively and efficiently, integrating it with modern DevOps methodologies and tools, and focusing on the value provided to all the various actors involved with the Software Development Lifecycle. ms.date: 11/07/2022 ms.service: security ms.author: simonec
-author: Simone Curzi, Anthony Nevico, Jonathan Davis, Rafael Pazos Rodriguez ms.topic: conceptual
+author: simonec73
+ms.topic: conceptual
 ---

 # Integrating Threat Modeling with DevOps

+By Simone Curzi, Anthony Nevico, Jonathan Davis, Rafael Pazos Rodriguez

 ## Introduction

 Threat Modeling is an important security method that helps identifying and prioritizing the most important risk mitigations for an application or system.
 This paper contains some reflections on how it is possible to adopt Threat Modeling more effectively and efficiently, integrating it with modern DevOps methodologies and tools, and focusing on the value provided to all the various actors involved with the Software Development Lifecycle.